 The "Clean Hands" Mandate (D.C.
-Code § 47-2862) stipulates that individuals and businesses, known as entities, are to be denied city goods or services if there is a debt owed to the District of Columbia of more than one hundred dollars (\$100.00) for fees, taxes, fines, or penalties and/or failure-to-file any required tax filings with the Office of Tax and Revenue (OTR) or DOES.
+Code § 47-2862) stipulates that individuals and businesses, known as entities, are to be denied city goods or services if there is a debt owed to the District of Columbia of more than one hundred dollars (\$100.00) for fees, taxes, fines, or penalties Failure-to-file any required tax documents with the Office of Tax and Revenue (OTR) or DOES also mandates denial of city goods or services.
 The Citywide Clean Hands database is accessible to many District agencies.
 Individuals or entities found to be "Non-Compliant" must resolve the issue with either OTR or DOES, or both.
-Entities with a delinquency at DOES must submit the required reports and/or remittance due.
+Entities with a delinquency at DOES must promptly submit the required reports and/or remittance due.
 Remittances/payments must be in the form of certified funds.
 Once the items needed to resolve the delinquency are received, the entity is deemed "Compliant" and the database is updated as such.

-The DOES Tax Division is not a blanket issuer of Clean Hands Certifications to the public.
-It only updates those entities that have a non-compliant issue and who resolve their issue in full or are in compliance with an approved payment agreement.
+DOES UI Tax Division is not a blanket issuer of Clean Hands Certifications to the public.
+It only updates those entities that have a non-compliance issue and who resolve their issue in full or are following an approved payment agreement.
 You may also contact the Office of Tax and Revenue at (202) 727-4829 to obtain the Clean Hands Certification.
 Employers who are seeking Clean Hands Certification do not have to be registered with DOES prior to seeking a certification.